Ali Carter

 Ali Carter is a two-time World Championship runner-up and former world number two who has been an ever-present on the tour since 1998.

-Nicknamed ‘The Captain’ in a nod to his hobby of piloting aeroplanes when not at the baize, the Englishman has won five ranking event titles from 12 finals during his career to date, including the Welsh Open, Shanghai Masters, German Masters and World Open tournaments.
-His most recent success came at the 2023 German Masters, when he defeated Tom Ford 10-3 to claim the title for the second time in Berlin.
+Nicknamed ‘The Captain’ in a nod to his hobby of piloting aeroplanes when not at the baize, the Englishman has won six ranking event titles from 14 finals during his career to date, including the Welsh Open, Shanghai Masters, German Masters, World Open and Championship League tournaments.

-He is however perhaps known for twice reaching the World Championship final at the Crucible, losing out to Ronnie O’Sullivan on both occasions in 2008 and 2012 respectively.
-He is also one of only six players to have made a 147 break at the event, doing so against Peter Ebdon on his way to his maiden final.
+He has twice reached the World Championship final at the Crucible, losing out to Ronnie O’Sullivan on both occasions in 2008 and 2012 respectively.
+He is also one of only ten players to have made a 147 break at the event, doing so against Peter Ebdon on his way to his maiden final.

 Carter reached the final of the snooker event staged at the 2017 World Games in Wroclaw, Poland, losing to countryman Kyren Wilson.